benc-uk/k6-reporter/readme.md

 ```

 - Replace `latest` with a version tag (e.g. `3.0.1`) to pin to a specific version, see [releases](https://github.com/benc-uk/k6-reporter/releases/) for available versions
-- Or use `main` to always get the latest code on the main branch (not recommended for production use)
+- Or use `main` to always get the latest development version, which may be unstable or even broken

 Then outside the test default function, wrap it with the `handleSummary(data)` function which [K6 calls at the end of any test](https://grafana.com/docs/k6/latest/results-output/end-of-test/custom-summary/), as follows: